-The SHPDA and SHCC shall determine that an Applicant has sufficiently demonstrated the need for proposed projects when applications contain clear and convincing evidence that the proposed project meets each of the six criteria defined in this section, including:
+The SHPDA and SHCC shall determine that an Applicant has sufficiently demonstrated need when applications contain clear and convincing evidence that the proposed project meets each of the six criteria defined in this section, including:

 - 1. Need

 - 2. Accessibility

 - 3. Quality

 - 4. Acceptability

 - 5. Continuity and Coordination of Care

 - 6. Financial Impact